Oberon, New South Wales: Culture

 Fishing is a pastime possible at Lake Oberon and The Reef Reserve.
 Oberon also has a golf club off Hume Street.

-Oberon is known for its two inns, the Big Trout Motor Inn and the Highlands Motor Inn.

 South of the town is Lake Oberon, Oberon Dam and the Fish River.
 There is a picnic area at the dam and a reserve with walking tracks near the lake.

 Rugby league football coach Craig Bellamy started his playing career with Oberon Tigers team in the 1970s.

 Mayfield Garden is a popular botanical garden that covers 16 hectares (40 acres) of land.
 It is open daily, except on public holidays and there is an entry fee.

-Jillaroo turned interior designer, fashionista and active wear entrepreneur Rachael Challinor spent her formative years in Oberon before moving to Sydney.
-Known for her sometimes abrasive and outspoken views, she credits the town's Big Trout as a key source of influence on her prolific artistic and creative works in her later years.
+In popular culture

+The video for the pub rock band Cold Chisel song "Flame Trees" was filmed in Oberon.
+The video, directed by Kimble Rendall, portrays a young man returning to his home town, meeting old friends, and remembering a past lover.
+The members of Cold Chisel have bit parts, except for Jimmy Barnes, who only appears courtesy of some footage from The Last Stand.